Industrial and Organizational Psychology Master's Program

 A Strategic Location

 The DFW Metroplex is home to thousands of corporate headquarters.
 Some of the largest Fortune 500 corporations in the world are located here such as Exxon Mobil, AT&T, American Airlines, Southwest Airlines, Texas Instruments, and Kimberly-Clark.
+In fact, the Dallas-Plano-Irving area was recently ranked No. 1 by Forbes magazine as America’s Best City for Jobs.
 Organizations from a variety of industries have partnered with us and have provided students with internships and field experience including Leadership Worth Following, Assess Systems, Insala, PepsiCo, 7-Eleven, Baylor Health Care, the Dallas County Medical Reserve Corps, and the Mental Health Association of Tarrant County.
 The Center facilitates the connection with our program to this vibrant business community.
 By sharing knowledge, providing research-based solutions, and helping students gain experience in the field, The Center generates a continual dialogue between business and science.
 Please visit The Center’s Web site for more information: www.TheI-OCenter.com

 Admission to the Program